WakiMak/trentent.github.io-forked/_posts/2016-12-06-citrix-netscaler-11-1-unified-gateway-and-a-non-working-citrix-html5-receiver.md

 So, to review what we learned:

-  1. Connections via Netscaler to HTML5 reciever do NOT <span style="text-decoration: underline;">require</span> (but is possible) a SSL connection on each target & device
+  1. Connections via Netscaler to HTML5 reciever do NOT <span style="text-decoration: underline;">require</span> (but is possible) a SSL connection on each target XenApp device
-  2. Connection via Netscaler work over standard port (2598/1494) and do not require any special configuration on your & server.
+  2. Connection via Netscaler work over standard port (2598/1494) and do not require any special configuration on your XenApp server.
   3. You can use 'http://www.websocket.org/echo.html' to test your Netscaler to ensure websockets are open and working.
   4. Fiddler can tell you verbose information on your websocket connection and their contents.
   5. The web browser's Javascript console is perfect to look at verbose messages in HTML5.